 For more information on becoming a volunteer at Sheriff's Office Headquarters, please contact Mark Clark of the Personnel and Recruiting Section at email@example.com.

-Volunteers at the St. Mary's County Detention and Rehabilitation Center help out with such things as literacy counseling, computer programming, equipment maintenance, clothing and bed linen repair, religious counseling and physical fitness training for inmates.
+Volunteers at the St. Mary's County Detention and Rehabilitation Center help out with such things as literacy counseling, computer programming, equipment maintenance, clothing and bed linen repair, religious counseling and physical fitness training for incarcerated individuals.

 For more information on becoming a volunteer at the St. Mary's County Detention and Rehabilitation Center, please contact Ms. Glenda Thompson, Senior Administrative Coordinator at firstname.lastname@example.org.